kosshi-net/scuep/README.md

 - Improve search (case insensitive, make it search tags and comments etc)
 - Improve and add some basic missing vim/sxiv controls
 - Improve everything
+- If a lighter alternative to libmpv exists and has similiarly wide format support, use it.
+This is very unlikely though.
 - Multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
 - Metadata caching (Loading metadata of 3188 mp3 files from a 7200rpm consumer hard drive took 55 seconds after a cold boot)
 - Tools or controls to allow reordering playlists efficiently